hasanakoglu/MoviesApp/README.md

  - Each movie has a detailed view which gives an overview and a button which holds a link to the IMDB website

  Architecture
- - The app uses MVVM-C Architecture
+ - The app uses MVVM-C Architecture with dependency injection and testing
  - Designed using UIKit but can easily be changed to SwiftUI and Combine
  - Use of mocks in testing to cover classes with external dependencies in unit tests
- - Test coverage above 93%

  Future Improvements
- - Aim to get 100% test coverage
  - Add snapshot testing
  - Add more movies and seperate them into sections through genre